RevCurtisP/AquariusPlus/plusBasic/README.md

 # plusBASIC Quick Reference Guide

+<|-- Do not edit this page.
+Contents are copied from generated file quickref_wiki.md -->

 ## Literals
   - _Numeric literals_ evaluate to floating point or integer numbers.
     - [x] **{_+_|_-_}{_digit_...|{_digit_}{_._}{_digit_...}}{_E_{_+_|_-_}_digit_...}** - A floating point decimal number.